Lake Atitlán: Guatemalan civil war

 During the Guatemalan Civil War (1960 - 1996), the lake was the scene of many terrible human rights abuses, as the government pursued a scorched earth policy.
 Indigenous people were assumed to be universally supportive of the guerrillas who were fighting against the government, and were targeted for brutal reprisals.
 Some believe that hundreds of Maya from Santiago Atitlán have disappeared during the conflict.

 Two events of this era made international news.
 One was the assassination of Stanley Rother, a missionary from Oklahoma, in the church at Santiago Atitlán in 1981.
 In 1990, a spontaneous protest march to the army base on the edge of town was met by gunfire, resulting in the death of 11 unarmed civilians.
 International pressure forced the Guatemalan government to close the base and declare Santiago Atitlán a "military-free zone".
 The memorial commemorating the massacre was damaged in the 2005 mudslide.

 Hurricane

 Torrential rains from Hurricane Stan caused extensive damage throughout Guatemala in early October 2005, particularly around Lake Atitlán.
 A massive landslide buried the lakeside village of Panabaj, causing the death of as many as 1,400 residents, leaving 5,000 homeless, and many bodies buried under tonnes of earth.
 Following this event, Diego Esquina Mendoza, the mayor of Santiago Atitlán, declared the community a mass gravesite: "Those buried by the mudslide may never be rescued.
 Here they will stay buried, under five meters of mud.
 Panabáj is now a cemetery."

-Four and a half years after Hurricane Stan, Tropical Storm Agatha dropped even more rainfall causing extensive damages to the region resulting in dozens of deaths between San Lucas Tolimán and San Antonio Palopó.
+Four and a half years after Hurricane Stan, Tropical Storm Agatha dropped even more rainfall, causing extensive damage to the region resulting in dozens of deaths between San Lucas Tolimán and San Antonio Palopó.

-Since then roads have been reopened and travel to the region has returned to normal.
+Since then, roads have been reopened, and travel to the region has returned to normal.